Sxela/pyblur/README.md

 #Pyblur

+## Updated PyBlur to work with Python 3, migrated to OpenCV and added multichannel image support.

 ##Python image blurring routines.
 Pyblur is a collection of simple image blurring routines.<br>
 It supports Gaussian, Disk, Box, and Linear Motion Blur Kernels as well as the Point Spread Functions